Diné CARE

-Diné CARE is a Diné (Navajo) activist organization that works on environmental, cultural and social justice campaigns, primarily within the Navajo Nation and the immediately surrounding areas, its main office being in Dilkon, AZ.
-Diné CARE stands for Diné Citizens Against Ruining Our Environment and helped build the early environmental justice movement in the United States.
-Their work has included opposing the creation of toxic waste infrastructure, polluting energy infrastructure, industrial-scale logging, advocating for compensation for people impacted by uranium mining and weapons development as well as against business practices that facilitate abuse of alcohol in nearby Gallup.
-The organization held a campaign to facilitate Native voter turnout during the presidential election of 2020.
+Diné C.A.R.E. is a Diné (Navajo) activist organization that works on environmental, cultural, and social justice campaigns, primarily within the Navajo Nation and the surrounding areas.
+Diné translates to "The People" and CARE stands for Citizens Against Ruining Our Environment.
+Diné CARE played an important role in building the early environmental justice movement in the United States.
+Their work has included opposing the creation of toxic waste infrastructure, polluting energy projects, industrial-scale logging, advocating for compensation for people impacted by uranium mining and weapons development as well as opposing business practices that facilitate abuse of alcohol in nearby Gallup.
+The organization also led a campaign to increase Native voter turnout during the 2020 presidential election.

 History

 Originally called CARE, the group was founded in 1988 to prevent the construction of a hazardous waste incinerator in the community of Dilkon on the Navajo Nation.
-CARE's activism also led to the creation of the annual Protecting Mother Earth conferences.
+Their activism also led to the creation of the annual Protecting Mother Earth conferences.
 The first was held in Dilkon in 1990, funded by Greenpeace and Seventh Generation Fund.
 The creation of Indigenous Environmental Network came out of the Protecting Mother Earth gatherings in Dilkon, and in 1991, in South Dakota.

 Diné CARE co-founder Earl Tulley, at left, in 2012.

-CARE became Diné CARE at a 1991 meeting in Gallup that brought together activists from the Dilkon anti-incinerator activism with other activism taking place across the Navajo nation including alcohol use in Gallup, oil and gas exploration, uranium mining, logging, and asbestos dumping.
+CARE became Diné CARE at a 1991 meeting in Gallup that brought together activists from the Dilkon anti-incinerator activism with other activism taking place across the Navajo nation including alcohol use in Gallup, oil and gas exploration, uranium mining (which had occurred extensively during the Cold War era, particularly from the 1940s through the 1980s), logging, and asbestos dumping.
 Co-founders included Lori Goodman, Leroy Jackson, Adella Begaye, Earl Tulley and others.
 Leroy Jackson, who received death threats in response to his work to reform the logging industry's operations on the Chuska Mountains, died in 1994.
 Press coverage suggests he may have been murdered for his activism.

+Funding

+Diné CARE operates as a grassroots nonprofit organization, supported primarily through foundation grants rather than membership fees.
+In addition to foundation grants, Diné CARE operates through community organizing and partnerships with other environmental and Indigenous advocacy organizations.